bcoe/node-sexy-args/README.markdown

 Motivation
 ----------

-I was working on one of my Node.js libraries and noticed I was doing something silly:
+I was working on one of my JavaScript libraries and noticed I was doing something silly:

 *Karait (https://github.com/bcoe/karait)*